-Garlic is a great spice used daily in cooking, especially in salad dressings and skillet meals for flavor and for a boost of antioxidants.
+Garlic is a versatile spice used to add flavor and a boost of antioxidants.

 Garlic is an allium, which is in the same family as onions, shallots, leeks, and chives.
-Garlic has been used for centuries in cooking for adding flavor but also for medicinal reasons due to the antioxidants.
-The flavor of garlic resembles onions or shallots since they’re all in the same family, but has a very distinct aroma and taste — slightly sweet, pungent, bitter, with “heat” to it especially when eaten raw.
+Garlic has been used for centuries in cooking for adding flavor, but also for medicinal reasons due to the potent antioxidants.
+The flavor of garlic resembles onions or shallots since they’re all in the same family, but has a very distinct aroma and taste — slightly sweet, pungent and bitter with a bit of “heat” to it, especially when raw.

 Health Benefits of Garlic:

-In order to release the clove of garlic from its skin, take the flat surface of a knife, lay flat on top, and give it a good whack, carefully.
+In order to release the clove of garlic from its skin, take the flat surface of a knife, lay flat on top of the clove, and carefully give it a good press.
 Another trick is to place the cloves of garlic into a cup or jar and shake vigorously until the skin comes off.
-Once crushed or chopped, allow it to sit for at least 1 minute, it’s been shown to increase the health benefits.
+Once crushed or chopped, allow it to sit for at least 1 minute, it’s been shown to increase the health benefits!